I'm Mark Davis at WBAP Dallas-Fort Worth filling in for Rush Limbaugh today.

 No earmarks of any kind.

-I, as president, will make those borders secure, then we can have a proper debate about what to do with the illegal immigrants who are already here.
+Then we can have a proper debate about what to do with the illegal immigrants who are already here.

-Now, when that happens, I don't know about you, but uh, for my point, I'll be talking a lot about, oh, I don't know, deportation.
+Now, when that happens, I don't know about you, but for my point, I'll be talking a lot about, oh, I don't know, deportation.

-Silly silly me.
+Silly, silly me.

-I believe that those who are out ought to Stay out.
+I believe that those who are out ought to stay out.

-Those who are in ought to be here legally, and those that are here illegally ought to go back to the mother country.
+And those that are here illegally ought to go back to the mother country.

 Call me crazy.

-I'm Mark Davis in for rush.
+I'm Mark Davis in for Rush.

 Be right back.